1. Encountering Spirituality

 Weeks of Accompanied Prayer are effectively ‘retreats from home’.
 They combine daily meetings with a Spiritual Guide and guided private prayers, over the course of a week, and all in your local area.
 This resource will tell you all you need to know either as a participant, or an organiser.

-Each month during 2020, we will publish a Reflection which you may wish to use during your own daily prayers or meditation.
+Starting in January 2020, and at regular intervals, we will publish a Reflection which you may wish to use during your own daily prayers or meditation.
 These will include a photographic image (taken by APR Chair, the Revd Barry Preece), alongside a short poetic reflection.
 They are also available to download.